 Every part of your body has gone through many iterations of evolution.
 Science may not know the reasons for each one of them, but the process has happened a million times throughout billions of years.

-Amidst all this, why did evolution create sleep?
+Amidst all this, why did evolution make us sleep at night?
 Think about it for a moment.
 There were no safe houses during ancient times.
 Sleep made human beings more vulnerable to attack by predators.
 Therefore, the reason must involve more than just rest.
 Evolution must have a strong reason to create sleep.
 If not, sleep would have vanished somewhere over the course of evolution.

 What happens to your body when you sleep?